What's new in Analytica 6.3?

 Built-in functions

-Smallest representable number greater that x, or largest less than x.
+returns the largest representable number smaller than «x».
 Useful in some algorithms that must contend with round-off errors.

-• Relu(x): Returns 0 when x is negative, x otherwise. (convenience, has gained common usage in literature)
+• Relu(x): Returns 0 when «x» is negative, «x» otherwise.
+(Becoming common in other languages.)

 • Make Importance sets «resultIfNoVariation» to 0, eliminating some annoying NaN and Chance nodes with no uncertainty spread.

-• MdTable can automatically create a local target index for any of you required target indexes, using the sorted unique values that appear in the corresponding column.
+• If you don't provide a global index, MdTable can automatically create a local target index for any of you required target indexes.
+Again it will be defined as the sorted unique values from the corresponding column.

-• You can have MdTable ignore any coordinate column by specifying Null in the corresponding entry to the «vars» parameter.
+• MdTable can now ignore any coordinate column if you specify Null in the corresponding entry to the «vars» parameter.

 MdTable(T, Row, Col, '.'&Col )

-automatically creates local indexes for every column of your relational table.
-This is an easy way to do a quick transformation without having to set stuff up first (i.e., you don't have to create target indexes before).
+automatically creates a local index for each column of your relational table.
+This makes it easy to do a quick transformation without having to set up all the index variables as locals or globals.

 Evaluation

-• The following expressions are normally prone to underflow when x is very small (especially when abs(x)<1)
+• These expressions are normally prone to underflow when x is very small (especially when abs(x)<1)

 The parser now recognizes these syntactic forms and replaces them with a call to an internal function, either _Expm1 or _Log1p, which avoids the underflow for small x.